StyraInc/regal/README.md

 5. In our example `report` rule, we evaluate another rule (`acme_corp_package`) in order to know if the package name starts with `acme.corp`, and another rule (`system_log_package`) to know if it starts with `system.log`.
 If neither of the conditions are true, the rule fails and violation is created.
-6. The violation is created by calling `regal.fail`, which takes the metadata from the rule and returns it, which will later be included in the final report provided by Regal.
+6. The violation is created by calling `result.fail`, which takes the metadata from the rule and returns it, which will later be included in the final report provided by Regal.
+7. The `result.location` helps extract the location from the element failing the test.
+Make sure to use it!

 ## Development